Illustration by Victoria Fernandez.

 Party hats and crackers at the ready, in the UK, it’s time for turkey.
 This festive fowl keeps good company, being served with pigs in blankets, stuffing, and a mound of vegetables — including, of course, the humble sprout.
 Oh, and don’t forget the gravy!
 A few years ago the British supermarket Waitrose started putting a spin on the classic with their “Turkeys with a Twist” — how does turkey stuffed with Christmas pudding sound to you?
 Just one of many confusing British Christmas traditions.

 If you’re in Germany, you better preorder that Thanksgiving turkey in advance because they are far and few.
 That’s because another bird rules the roost.
 Weihnachtsgans (Christmas goose) festooned with dumplings, red cabbage, oma’s Grünkohl (spiced stewed kale) and eine Knacker (a smoked sausage) are mainstays of every German Christman feast.
 However if goose isn’t to your taste, a traditional German Christmas meal can also consist of Hasen (hare) or Rebhuhn, the German word for ‘partridge’.
 I guess not all of them could end up in a pear tree.

 Moving to a place a bit warmer for the holidays, on the Catalonian table are Jamón (dry-cured ham), escudella carn d’olla (minced beef stew), and ternasco (mutton).
 Yum!

 Not entirely a European Christmas, but if fish is your favorite, draw inspiration from the Mediterranean, like many Italian-Americans do.
 Every year Italian-Americans hold the Festa dei sette pesci (Feast of Seven Fishes) with 13 courses in total, serving everything from baccalá (salt-cured cod) to anguilla (smoked or fried eel) and buccino (whelk, also known as sea-snail).
-The tradition comes from Southern Italy and is said to celebrate the birth of baby Jesus, but after a mass immigration of Italians to the United States in the early 20th century the tradition found a new home.
+The tradition began in Southern Italy as a way to celebrate the birth of baby Jesus, but after a mass immigration of Italians to the United States in the early 20th century the tradition found a new home.